Skip to main content

 Best Places to See Fall Foliage in the Catskills

-Also known as HCP because who can pronounce Hannacroix?
-The nearest you can get is to say "Hannah-Craw," like Le Croix seltzer.
-Anyway, this place is straight up gorgeous in fall.
-Located in New Baltimore, the Hannacroix Creek Preserve spans 113 acres with a few miles of easy-to-explore trails – the Irving Trail and the River Trail.
-Irving is by far the bigger payoff – offering a nice meander that ends at a spectacular waterfall.
+Pronounced like "Hannah-Craw," this place is straight up gorgeous in fall.
+Located in New Baltimore, the Hannacroix Creek Preserve or HCP spans 113 acres with a few miles of easy-to-explore paths on the Irving Trail and River Trail.
+The Irving Trail is by far the bigger payoff – offering a nice meander that ends at a spectacular waterfall.
 Add in sunny skies and fall color – and you've got one breathtaking fall foliage experience in the Great Northern Catskills.

 If you've ever seen a painting of the Hudson River or Catskill Mountains, chances are it was painted by one of the disciples of the Hudson River School, a dreamy, idealized style that showcased the raw beauty and power of the natural world.
 The movement started with Thomas Cole, a painter from England who fell in love with the Catskills and relocated to paint the area full time.
 Recognizing the beauty of the Catskill region in autumn, Cole and the other Hudson River painters often captured the beauty of the Catskills fall foliage in their works of art.
 Today, the Thomas Cole National Historic Site is open for guests and is the first stop on the Hudson River School of Art Trail, a series of hiking trails that lead to vistas immortalized by Cole and practitioners of his style.
 Cole's depictions of the Catskill Mountains throughout the seasons helped inform early conservation efforts, and partly due to his brushstrokes, the views he captured are largely unchanged for today's visitor.